 The nominees will be evaluated by a Selection Committee comprising a current Steering Committee member, a community member who has attended PNM for the first time in the past two years, and a community member who has attended at least 11 PNMs.
 The Selection Committee will recommend POGIL Impact Award recipients to the Steering Committee by the end of September.

-Recognizing the breadth and depth of contributions to The POGIL Project, up to two POGIL Impact Awards may be awarded annually.
+Recognizing the breadth and depth of contributions to The POGIL Project, up to three POGIL Impact Awards may be awarded bi-annually.

-Nominations will be taken until Sept.
-15, 2021, and must be sent to Marcy Dubroff via email at firstname.lastname@example.org.
+Nominations will be taken in the year preceding the in-person POGIL National Meetings, and must be sent to Marcy Dubroff.
 Nomination materials may not exceed 10 pages.
-Questions about the award or the nomination process should be directed to Dubroff at email@example.com.
+Questions about the award or the nomination process should also be directed to Marcy Dubroff.

 Initial NSF Grant PIs are not eligible for this award (Frank Creegan, David Hanson, Rick Moog, James Spencer, Andrei Straumanis.)